Omkar7-mathad/Omkar7-mathad/README.md

 ---

 ### 💬 Quote of the Day
-> "Debugging is like being the detective in a crime movie where you are also the murderer." – Filipe Fortes
+> "The expert in anything was once a beginner"

 ---